-Cleverly named, Microsoft Intune (also known as Microsoft Endpoint Manager) is a platform that is connected to Microsoft Azure, and allows a number of incredible useful features for machines connected to Azure Active Directory.
-For more information on Azure Active Directory please see our Azure Active Directory – Your Questions Answered post.
+Cleverly named, Microsoft Intune (also known as Microsoft Endpoint Manager) is a platform that is connected to Microsoft Azure, and grants several incredibly useful features for machines connected to Azure Active Directory.
+For more information on Azure Active Directory please see our Azure Active Directory – Your Questions Answered blog post.

 What are the benefits of Microsoft Intune?

-Microsoft Intune is part of the Office 365 family (although it did previously exist on-premise) and focuses on MDM (Mobile Device Management) and MAM (Mobile Application Management) for your organisation from a Microsoft 365 standpoint.
-As the name suggests, MDM is the management of devices and MAM is the management of applications of mobile devices, however this is not limited to laptops and mobiles, as it can also be used on desktops joined to Azure.
+Microsoft Intune is part of the Office 365 family (although it did previously exist as an on-premises product) and focuses on MDM (Mobile Device Management) and MAM (Mobile Application Management) for your organisation from a Microsoft 365 standpoint.
+As the name suggests, MDM is the management of mobile devices and MAM is the management of applications on mobile devices, however this is not limited to laptops and mobiles, as it can also be used on desktops joined to Azure.

 Some of the key benefits to Microsoft Intune are as follows: